Skip to Content

 Employers and employees can work together

-The scheme plays a crucial role in helping people with disabilities overcome barriers to employment and maintain their jobs successfully.
+The scheme plays a huge role in helping people with disabilities overcome barriers to employment and maintain their jobs successfully.
 To access the scheme, individuals typically need to meet certain eligibility criteria related to their disability or health condition, be in paid employment or about to start a job and live in England, Scotland, or Wales.
-The level of support and funding provided may vary depending on individual circumstances.

 Employers should note you shouldn’t ask employees about their hearing loss during a job interview.
 Once a successful candidate has been chosen any disability or health condition that could impact their work can be discussed.